kiboschool/setup-guides/README.md

 Note: All of these tools are available for free.
 If you are prompted to pay for any of these tools, you are probably installing the wrong tool.

+## Questions

+**What if I already have some of this software installed?**

+- If you already have Scoop, Cmder, or VSCode, you don't need to install them again.
+Consider updating to the latest version.
+- If you already have Git or Python installed, but not through scoop, you should consider uninstalling the version you have, and reinstalling via scoop

+**What if something goes wrong?**

+Installing software can be confusing or frustrating.
+All the software installed here is easy to remove and should not interfere with any of the other software on your computer.
+Reach out to us if something goes wrong.

+**How do I get help?**

+[Email](mailto:hello@kibo.school) or [Whatsapp](https://bit.ly/WhatsAppKibo) with questions or issues.
+Try to include as many details about the problem as you can, including what step you were trying to accomplish and what problem you are facing.

 ## Local Dev Environment Setup

 The first thing you'll need to do is to install the basic tools for programming.